tariqjoosab/TFBMiner/README.md

 Create a virtual environment using the following command  (for this part it doesn't matter where you are in your file system).
 If it asks if you want to proceed press y.
 > conda create --name tfbMiner python=3.10

 Activate the environment using the following command.
-You should see "(base)" on the left of the conda prompt be replaced with "(tfbMiner)".
+You should see "(base)" on the left of the conda prompt be replaced with "(tfbMiner)", as shown below.
 If this does not happen then software that you install could affect the rest of your computer.
-> conda activate tfbMiner
+> (base) C:\Users\ruths>conda activate tfbMiner
+> (tfbMiner) C:\Users\ruths>

 Install the requirements with the following commands
 > conda install pip